 Under AS14.17.250, school districts that experience enrollment declines of anywhere between 2 and 5 percent would be impacted severely because they would not qualify for the step-down provision.
-Adopted 2008
+Adopted 2008 (Sunsets Nov.
+2013)

-2.28 SUPPORTING A REDUCTION IN THE ADM THRESHOLD FOR K-6 AND 7-12 SCHOOLSAASB urges the Legislature to amend AS 14.17.905 to reduce below 101 the community ADM threshold for counting the K-6 ADM and 7-12 ADM as separate schools.
+2.28 SUPPORTING A REDUCTION IN THE ADM THRESHOLD FOR K-6 AND 7-12 SCHOOLSAASB urges the Legislature to amend AS 14.17.905 to reduce to no higher than 41 the community ADM threshold for counting the K-6 ADM and 7-12 ADM as separate schools.

 Rationale.
 The current threshold of 101 ADM for counting K-6 and 7-12 as separate schools was established before the NCLB requirement to have "highly qualified" teachers teaching in all core academic areas.
-Given the numerous requirements for graduation, it is virtually impossible for small secondary schools to employ teachers who are "highly qualified" in multiple core academic areas.
+Given the numerous requirements for graduation, it is virtually impossible for small secondary schools to employ teachers who are "highly qualified" in multiple core academic areas if their funding is reduced by not being funded as a separate school.
 As currently written, AS14.17.905 does not recognize the financial requirements imposed on small schools to employ "highly qualified" secondary teachers.
-Adopted 2008
+The Alaska Association of School Administrators has expressly endorsed the 41-student threshold.
+Adopted 2008 Amended 2009 (Sunsets Nov.
+2013)